farabi1038/farabi1038.github.io/_pages/about.md

-## Current Position

-As a Lecturer at Dallas College, I teach computer science courses and continue my research in AI and machine learning.
-I am passionate about making complex technical concepts accessible to students and fostering the next generation of computer scientists.

 I am open to research collaborations and consulting opportunities in AI, computer vision, and transportation systems.
 Feel free to reach out via email or connect with me on LinkedIn!